-This is very noticeable in its energy consumption,
+This can be seen in its energy use.

-which has been decreased by taking advantage of waste heat utilisation and heat recovery, as well as the intelligent linking of engineering processes.
+By utilizing waste heat utilization and heat recovery, as well as the intelligent coupling of engineering processes, this has been reduced.

 “The opening of the 3D printing centre affirms our long-term corporate policy,

 which is focused on fast-evolving technologies, rapidly shifting markets, environmental considerations and world-class employees,” further added Klaas.

 “In doing so, we want to fulfil our social responsibility, as well as provide unparalleled service through digital manufacturing.